Integrate with Apple Education features

 - Device policies, such as Education Configuration, Lock Screen Message, Maximum Resident Users, and Passcode Lock Grace Period

-Apple doesn’t support Enterprise apps or user-based VPP apps on Shared iPads.
+Apple doesn’t support Enterprise apps or user-based volume purchase apps on Shared iPads.
 Apps installed on a Shared iPad are global to the device and not per user.

-Apple supports assignment of user-based VPP iBooks on Shared iPads.
+Apple supports assignment of user-based volume purchase iBooks on Shared iPads.

 Resources that deploy over the user channel are: